Ruler90/cookie-manager/readme.md

 - Dark overlay covering the page while Cookie Manager is open.
 - Desktop and mobile view.
 - Footer shows the number of tracked cookies and the app version.
-- Hovering over "Cookie Manager" in the header shows the full app version.
 - Hovering over header buttons shows a description of what they do.
 - Click the **i** button next to a cookie's status to reveal its description (if one was provided).
 Multiple rows can be open at the same time.